 1. Why is the project being done?

-Breast cancer is the most common cancer effecting women.
+Breast cancer is the most common cancer affecting women.
 The project has the potential to improve breast cancer treatment, to reduce the number of deaths from breast cancer and to improve outcomes for breast cancer patients in the ACT and SE NSW.

 2. What is the intended outcome of the project?